IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/APF.md

     **Prompt:**

     ```
     What is the APF list in z/OS?
-Provide a detailed explanation?
     ```

     **Example output:**